Last updated: December 27, 2020

 It is imperative that you get help and get to a hospital AS SOON AS POSSIBLE following the onset of symptoms of stroke.
 Treatment for stroke is very time-dependent.
 A clot-busting medication can be given to clear the clot from the vessel, but only if you are at the hospital within 3 hours (4.5 hours for some patients) of onset of symptoms.Call 911 IMMEDIATELY.
 Do not wait for relatives to arrive, do not wait while you pack clothing for the hospital or wait for your family to return a call.
 The amount of damage done by the stroke is subject to how long the blood vessel remains blocked.
 Keep in mind that TIME IS BRAIN.
 For every minute you delay getting medical attention, more brain tissue is being damaged.

-The Paramedics and EMTs will focus on two things: making sure that your vital signs are stable and transporting you quickly and efficiently to a stroke center that is capable of treating your stroke.
+The paramedics and EMTs will focus on two things: making sure that your vital signs are stable and transporting you quickly and efficiently to a stroke center that is capable of treating you.

 Don’t be surprised if EMS encourages you to go to a hospital other than the one that you would prefer.
 There are certain hospitals that are classified as Stroke Centers of different levels.
-Comprehensive stroke centers (usually the larger teaching hospitals) are capable of not only giving clot-busting medication but of performing procedures quickly to remove the clot and restore your blood flow.
+Comprehensive stroke centers (usually the larger teaching hospitals) are capable of not only giving clot-busting medication but are also able to perform procedures quickly to remove the clot and restore your blood flow.

 If you are transported to a hospital that is not a stroke center, valuable time will be wasted while they complete their assessment and diagnostic testing and then transfer you to an appropriate stroke center for treatment.
-Transporting you directly to a closest stroke center can save precious time.
+Transporting you directly to the closest stroke center available can save precious time.
 Most EMS have protocols in place for this purpose.

 Since ischemic stroke is the most common type of stroke, its treatment is the one described here.
 At the end of this section, you will find links to articles on stroke management which include treatment of hemorrhagic stroke.
 Remember, for any type of emergency treatment, the earlier it’s begun, the better the results.